Quotas

 End Current Survey

-End Current Survey does exactly what its name tells you.
+“End current survey” does exactly what its name tells you.
 If a respondent meets the conditions for a quota and that quota has already been filled, the respondent will immediately be directed out of the survey.

 - Do not increment quota counts: By default, a respondent who is terminated from the survey due to the quota being full will still cause the quota to increment.
-Check this box to prevent over-Quota respondents from incrementing quota counts.
+Check this box to prevent over-quota respondents from incrementing quota counts.

 Prevent All New Survey Sessions

-Prevent All New Survey Sessions prohibits new respondents from entering the survey once the quota is filled.
+“Prevent all new survey sessions” stops new respondents from entering the survey once the quota is filled.
 You can select Show custom inactive survey message to adjust what message is shown to respondents trying to enter the survey.

-You can add a new message in this window, or you can create a message in your library with the Message Type set to Inactive Survey.
+You can add a new message in this window, or you can create a message in your library with the message type set to Inactive Survey.

 Do Not Display a Question

-The Do Not Display a Question option allows you to hide a question once the quota has been filled.
-You can hide this question for all respondents or check the box to only hide it for those that meet the quota condition.
+“Do not display question” hides a question of your choice once the quota has been filled.
+You can hide this question for all respondents or check the box to only hide it for respondents who meet the quota condition.

 Do Not Display a Block

-Do Not Display a Block allows you to hide a question block once the quota has been filled.
+“Do not display block” lets you hide a question block once the quota has been filled.
 You can hide this block for all respondents or check the box to only hide it for those that meet the quota condition.

-None (For Skip Logic or Survey Flow)
+None (For Skip Logic and Survey Flow)

-Website / App Feedback Actions
+Website Feedback Actions

-This option will only be available to a user if they have access to the Website / App Feedback project type.
+“Website feedback actions” will only be available to a user if they have access to the Website / App Feedback project type.
 For more information, visit the Survey Quotas section in the Website / App Feedback pages.

 Over quota options